Jump to content

 In-Game Bonus:

 • ALL these items can be associated with Disguise checks.
-If a player notes they think they have cloths to wear that will fit the situation and the GM agrees then the Player gets an advantage bonus when doing the Disguise check.
+If a player notes they have clothes to wear that will fit the situation and the GM agrees, then the Player gets an advantage bonus on the Disguise check.

 • SOME clothes can also help with Sleight of Hand checks.
-If the tailor (crafter) can masterwork Structural items then they can craft or modify existing cloths to conceal small weapons.
-In this case the cloths provides an advantage bonus to the Sleight of Hand checks when hiding or quick drawing a hidden weapon.
+If the tailor (crafter) can masterwork Structural items, then they can craft or modify existing clothes to conceal small weapons.
+In this case the clothes provide an advantage bonus to the Sleight of Hand checks when hiding or quick drawing a hidden weapon.

 Clothing